Jobs in Sicily for Foreigners

 permit is difficult to obtain unless an employer sponsors you.
 Getting a student visa is easy enough, but it won't

 permit you to work here.
-Our page on city life describes
+A number of articles on this site describe

 the lack of work in Sicily that Sicilians still emigrate.
 Canada, the United States, Argentina, Australia, England,